ncabanes/oldComputersHandbooks/darmouth-basic-1964/markdown/BASIC_Oct64.md

 will cause the variables B1 and B2 to be given the values 1 and 3, respectively, the next available ones in the DATA statements.

-After completing the computation for the second set of right hand §id$f printing the answers, the computer will give the last values, 4 and -7. to the variable B1 and B2, compute and print the third set of answers, and then stop, because there is no more data when the READ statement 30 is encountered for the
+After completing the computation for the second set of right hand sides and printing the answers, the computer will give the last values, 4 and -7. to the variable B1 and B2, compute and print the third set of answers, and then stop, because there is no more data when the READ statement 30 is encountered for the